qiluo-msft/python-click/docs/parameters.rst

 .. autoclass:: IntRange
    :noindex:

+.. autoclass:: FloatRange
+  :noindex:

 Custom parameter types can be implemented by subclassing :class:`click.ParamType`.
 For simple cases, passing a Python function that fails with a `ValueError` is also supported, though discouraged.

+.. _parameter_names:

 Parameter Names
 ---------------

-Parameters (both options and arguments) accept a number of positional arguments which are the parameter declarations.
-Each string with a single dash is added as short argument; each string starting with a double dash as long one.
+Parameters (both options and arguments) accept a number of positional arguments which are passed to the command function as parameters.
+Each string with a single dash is added as a short argument; each string starting with a double dash as a long one.

 If a string is added without any dashes, it becomes the internal parameter name which is also used as variable name.

-If a parameter is not given a name without dashes, a name is generated automatically by taking the longest argument and converting all dashes to underscores.
-For an option with ``('-f', '--foo-bar')``, the parameter name is `foo_bar`.
-For an option with ``('-x',)``, the parameter is `x`.
+If all names for a parameter contain dashes, the internal name is generated automatically by taking the longest argument and converting all dashes to underscores.

+The internal name is converted to lowercase.

+Examples:

+* For an option with ``('-f', '--foo-bar')``, the parameter name is `foo_bar`.
+* For an option with ``('-x',)``, the parameter is `x`.
-For an option with ``('-f', '--filename', 'dest')``, the parameter is called `dest`.
+* For an option with ``('-f', '--filename', 'dest')``, the parameter name is  `dest`.
+* For an option with ``('--CamelCaseOption',)``, the parameter is `camelcaseoption`.
+* For an arguments with ``(`foogle`)``, the parameter name is `foogle`.
+To provide a different human readable name for use in help text, see the section about :ref:`doc-meta-variables`.

 Implementing Custom Types
 -------------------------